phuselab/Gaze_4_behavioural_biometrics/README.md

 # Using gaze for behavioural biometrics

-Identification system based on eye movements modeled as an Ornstein-Uhlenbeck process.
+Identification system based on eye movements modeled as an Ornstein-Uhlenbeck process ([Paper](https://www.mdpi.com/1424-8220/23/3/1262)).

 ## Installation